Diamond Jo Worth: Pheasant Links

-Diamond Jo Casino – Worth and Peninsula Gaming envisioned an outdoor haven where a select number of sports enthusiasts could hunt for waterfowl and upland birds, shoot sporting clays and play golf on a challenging course - all in one location.
-After careful consideration, 440 acres of pristine, natural woodlands in southern Minnesota were selected.
+Organizers envisioned an outdoor haven where a select number of sports enthusiasts could hunt for waterfowl and upland birds, shoot sporting clays and play golf on a challenging course—all in one location.
+After careful consideration, 440 acre of pristine, natural woodlands in southern Minnesota were selected.
 Abundant with verdant marshlands and lush landscapes, this site is also home to a private lodge.

-Soon after opening its doors in 2006, Diamond Jo Casino – Worth purchased Arrowhead Golf Course located just outside Emmons, Minnesota.
-Once purchased, DJC spent time renovating everything from facilities to fairways, reopening the course as Pheasant Links Golf and Hunting Preserve.
-Currently, Pheasant Links consists of a nine-hole Scottish links-style course offering multiple tee boxes per hole.
+Soon after opening its doors in 2006, Diamond Jo purchased Arrowhead Golf Course located just outside Emmons, Minnesota.
+Once purchased, organizers spent time renovating everything from facilities to fairways, reopening the course as Pheasant Links Golf and Hunting Preserve.
+Pheasant Links consists of a nine-hole Scottish links-style course offering multiple tee boxes per hole.

-Along with golf, Pheasant Links offers 9 sporting clay stations located throughout the golf course.
-Pheasant Links is also a private hunting preserve with over 400 acres of huntable land with game including pheasant, quail, and chukar.
+Along with golf, Pheasant Links offers sporting clays stations located throughout the golf course.
+Pheasant Links is also a private hunting preserve with over 400 acre of huntable land with game including pheasant, quail, and chukar.
 Deer hunting is also offered.

 Pheasant Links is offered as a perk only for eligible regular casino customers.